vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 376-377 (from Nrsimhapurāṇa).
 Haritālikācrata—Vide above pp. 144-45.
 Harinakta—see NS 21.
 Haritithi—is 12th, aco. to Sm K. 29.
 Hariprabodhotsara-celebrating the supposed awakening of

-Viṣnu in K. Vide pp. 109-111 above.
+Viṣṇu in K. Vide pp. 109-111 above.
 Harirāsara-The day of Hari.
 There is a divergence of views

 on this point; VKK 14 holds that Ekādaśī is really the day of Hari and not dvādaśī.
 Gar.
 I. 127.
 12 and Nāradapurana II.
 24. 6 and 9 call Ekādaśī Harivāsara; KSS 43 quotes Mat. to the effect that if Āṣ. śu.
 12th falls on Wednesday and has Anurādhā naksatra and if Bh, śu.
 12 falls on Wednes